Blake Masters

 Unabomber controversy

-In March 2022, when Masters was asked by a podcast interviewer to name an underrated “subversive thinker”, he prefaced his answer with “I’ll probably get in trouble for saying this”, and followed with “How about, like, Theodore Kaczynski?”[68]
-While clarifying that he did not endorse Kaczynski’s bombings, Masters said that Industrial Society and Its Future, the domestic terrorist’s manifesto, contained “a lot of insight there that is correct”.[69][70]
-An Arizona-based GOP strategist told The Hill that the “Ted Kaczynski gaffe” was partly responsible for Master’s falling poll numbers.[70]
+In March 2022, when Masters was asked by a podcast interviewer to name an “underrated subversive thinker”, he named Ted Kaczynski.[53]
+While clarifying that he did not endorse Kaczynski’s bombings, Masters said that Industrial Society and Its Future, the domestic terrorist’s manifesto, contained “a lot of [correct] insight”.[66][67]
+An Arizona-based GOP strategist told The Hill that the “Ted Kaczynski gaffe” was partly responsible for Master’s falling poll numbers.[67]

 Other issues

-Meeting with conservative Tea Party activists in March 2022, Masters asked whether the FBI was behind the January 6 United States Capitol attack.[75]
+Meeting with conservative Tea Party activists in March 2022, Masters questioned whether the FBI was involved in the January 6 United States Capitol attack.[70]

 2024 House campaign

-In October 2023, Masters announced that he would run for the seat in Arizona’s 8th congressional district in the House of Representatives in 2024.
-Debbie Lesko, who currently holds the “conservative-heavy” 8th District seat, declared about a week before Masters’ announcement that she would not run for re-election.[7]
-Donald Trump did not endorse Masters in the primary, instead throwing his support behind Abe Hamadeh, an unsuccessful 2022 candidate for Arizona attorney general.[77]
+In October 2023, Masters announced that he would run for the seat in Arizona’s 8th congressional district in the U.S. House of Representatives in 2024, a few days after incumbent Debbie Lesko announced she would not run for re-election.[9]
+Masters lost the Republican primary to Abe Hamadeh, coming in second.[10]

 Personal life

-Masters married his wife, Catherine Blanton, in 2012.[78]
-In 2022, Masters said they were homeschooling their three sons.[47]
-Masters is Catholic.[79][80]
+Masters and his wife, Catherine Blanton, married in 2012.[78]
+They have four sons.[79]
+Masters is Catholic.[80][81]

 References